Roger Melick Young Investigator Award

 Roger Melick died in November 1986 after a long battle with cancer.
 He trained in endocrinology with Fuller Albright, in Boston, and joined The Royal Melbourne Hospital as the third member of the foundation Department of Medicine.
 He was appointed Dean of the Clinical School in April 1979 and he was forced to retired because of his illness during 1986.
 Roger Melick was particularly known for his kindness, consideration and empathy for both patients and students.
 The prize is awarded annually to young members of the Society working towards a higher degree (including FRACP).

-- The applicant must be a financial member of ANZBMS at the time of the application.
+- The applicant must have been a financial member of the ANZBMS for at least 12 months at the time of application.

 - The applicant must have made a substantial contribution to the work and be first and presenting author of the paper to be delivered at the ANZBMS Annual Scientific Meeting.